Updated: May 4

 Formal dietary change suggestions to work toward health goals

-Tangible ways to make lifestyle changes (i.e. a sample meal plan, simple food swaps, list of foods to include with specific brand suggestions when necessary).
+Tangible ways to make lifestyle changes (i.e. a sample meal plan, simple food swaps, dinner ideas, list of foods to include with specific brand suggestions when necessary).

 What can you expect as sessions continue?